You could stay in Kyoto for a year and not see everything. I say this literally, having lived there for almost a year when I studied Japanese.

 Uji

-In my opinion, more people’s lists of day trips from Kyoto would include Uji, if they only knew how convenient it was.
-In fact, it’s right on the way from Kyoto to Nara, which means that unless you’re super-pressed for time as you make your way to Japan’s deer city, there’s really no reason not to take a day trip from Kyoto to Uji en route from Kyoto to Nara (or on the way back if you prefer—it really doesn’t matter).
+In my opinion, more people’s lists of day trips from Kyoto would include Uji if they knew how convenient and rewarding it was.
+In fact, it’s right on the way from Kyoto to Nara, which means that unless you’re super-pressed for time as you make your way to Japan’s deer city, there’s really no reason not to stop here en route.

 Lake Biwa

-If you think you’ve heard about a floating shrine near Kyoto but have no idea where to find it, I’ve got you covered.
-You’ll want to head to Takashima, a town on the western shore of Lake Biwa, which is located just to the northeast of Kyoto’s city center.
-And while Takashima is interesting enough to spend a whole day, the Shirahige Shrine notwithstanding, you’ll almost certainly pair it with one of the other destinations the circle the lake.
+Want to visit a “floating” shrine without going all the way to Hiroshima?
+You’ll want to head to Takashima, a town on the western shore of Lake Biwa, located in Shiga prefecture just northeast of Kyoto’s city center.
+And while Takashima is interesting enough to spend a whole day, the Shirahige Shrine notwithstanding, you’ll almost certainly pair it with one of the other destinations that circle the lake.

 Osaka

 An Osaka day trip from Kyoto is a popular option, and while I personally recommend devoting at least a day and night to your Osaka trip, you can do it in a morning and afternoon.
-Begin your Osaka day tour by riding the Shinkansen from Kyoto to Shin-Osaka, then make a beeline for Osaka Castle.
-Spend the afternoon at either Shi-Tenno-ji temple or Sumiyoshi Taisha shrine (or, if you’re quick, both) and walk down Dotonbori pedestrian street as night fall, a famous tray of Osaka takoyaki octopus fritters in hand.
+Begin your Osaka day tour by riding the Keihan Main Line from any station in Higashiyama to Osaka’s Kyobashi Station, then making walking southward to Osaka Castle.
+Spend the afternoon at Shi-Tenno-ji temple, then enjoy an evening of street food under the neon lights of the Dotonbori pedestrian street of the raucous Shinsekai area.

 There are many other activities in Osaka, of course, but you’ll need to follow a longer Osaka itinerary in order to enjoy them.
 Go on and click that link—you know you want to!